olets/zsh-abbr/README.md

 abbr (--output-aliases | -o) [DESTINATION]
 ```

 Export abbreviations as aliases declarations.

-To export session abbreviations, use  **--session**.
-Otherwise, or if the **--user** scope is used, user abbreviations are exported.
+To export session abbreviations, use the **--session** flag.
+Otherwise, or if the **--user** flag is used, cross-session abbreviations are exported.

 ```shell
 % abbr --add gcm git checkout master